-Interview with Erik Solheim, Executive Director of UN Environment
+Interview with Erik Solheim, Head of UN Environment

 Following an extensive career focusing on environment and development in government and international organisations, Erik Solheim was elected to become head of UN Environment on May 13, 2016.
 He took the reins of the world’s leading global environmental authority in June, and Climate Action is delighted to feature an exclusive interview with the inspirational ‘Green Politician’.